Oracle Cloud Infrastructure

 Custom endpoint

 Section titled “Custom endpoint”OCI Object Storage endpoints are region-specific.
-FlexFS automatically uses the standard OCI endpoint for the configured region.
-To override the endpoint (e.g., for on-premises OCI deployments), set the Endpoint field when creating the block store.
+By default flexFS uses the standard endpoint for the region reported by the configured credentials, which covers the commercial realm.

 Block store configuration